-A pheochromocytoma is a catecholamine-secreting tumor typically located in the adrenal medulla.
-Pheochromocytomas are usually benign (∼ 90% of cases) but may also be malignant.
-Classic clinical features are due to excess sympathetic nervous system stimulation and involve episodic blood pressure crises with paroxysmal headaches, diaphoresis, heart palpitations, and pallor.
-However, a pheochromocytoma may also present asymptomatically or with persistent hypertension.
-Elevated catecholamine metabolites in the plasma or urine confirm the diagnosis, while imaging studies in patients with positive biochemistry are used to determine the location of the tumor.
-Surgical resection is the treatment of choice, but is only carried out once alpha blockade with phenoxybenzamine has become effective.
+A pheochromocytoma is a catecholamine-secreting tumor that typically develops in the adrenal medulla.
+Pheochromocytomas are malignant in approximately 10% of cases.
+Excess sympathetic nervous system stimulation in individuals with pheochromocytoma leads to episodic blood pressure crises with paroxysmal headaches, diaphoresis, heart palpitations, and pallor.
+Pheochromocytomas may also be asymptomatic or manifest with persistent hypertension.
+Elevated catecholamine metabolites in the plasma or urine confirm the diagnosis, and imaging studies are used to determine the location of the tumor.
+Surgical resection is the treatment of choice.
+Preoperative alpha-adrenergic blockade (e.g., phenoxybenzamine) is indicated to prevent intraoperative complications such as hypertensive crises.

-- Tumor arise from chromaffin cells, which are derived from the neural crest.
-Locations include:
+- Tumors arise from chromaffin cells, which are derived from the neural crest.

-- 25% of pheochromocytomas are hereditary.
-Associations include:
+- 25% of pheochromocytomas are hereditary (germline mutations):

 - Weight loss due to increased basal metabolism